pomerium/documentation/content/docs/get-started/fundamentals/core/build-policies.md

 Instead of specifying the entire email address, you can write a policy that allows access if a user has the required `domain` in their email address (the part after `@`).

-The example below instructs Pomerium to only grant a user access if their email address matches the **domain** criterion’s value.
+The example below instructs Pomerium to only grant a user access if their email address matches the **domain** criterion's value.

 ```yaml
 policy: